The EwA Wildness Etiquette » Ethical Wildlife Watching & Photography

 We don’t need to get that close to snap that picture to prove that we were there: a zoom does wonderfully.

-Distance and safety above all!
+Distance and safety, above all!
 Don’t get close.
 Know and respect the viewing regulations.

 ▹ Besides straight direct safety issues, getting too close can also have terrible consequences for the health of animals who can catch and die from the parasites and diseases that we host (e.g., captive and wild chimpanzees dying of a respiratory disease caused by human metapneumovirus; Human influenza viruses which have infected pigs many times throughout the world, and has often caused serious outbreaks).

 ▹ Get to know viewing regulations and guidelines prior to your wildlife viewing event.
-Allow for an additional distance buffer as the viewing rules are generally minimal and not at all optimal for wildlife.
+Allow for an additional distance buffer, as the viewing rules are generally minimal and not at all optimal for wildlife.

-⚠ When you do take and post photos, we strongly advise you to scrub all the GPS data from your nature & wildlife pics (How to).
+⚠ When you do take and post photos, we strongly advise you to scrub all the GPS data from your nature & wildlife pics(How-to).
 Poachers and collectors are scanning social media to scout endangered wildlife for illegal trade.
-No endangered species is spared (See the case with rattlesnakes poaching)…
+No endangered species are spared (See the case with rattlesnakes poaching)…

 We go beyond simply thinking of distance and safety here and also want to avoid causing emotional and physical distress to the animals.